Read in this page:

 Increased heart rate be can caused by an overactive thyroid.
 The heart's chambers dilate and the blood pressure increases.
 The treatment should concern the whole cat, not just the hyperthyroid state.

-British Shorthair history
+British cat history

 The ancestors of the British Shorthair cats were brought to England during the Roman period.
 Originally they were used as working cats, catching rodents.